bandada-infra/bandada/README.md

 ### Conventional commits

-Bandada utilises [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which follow a standardised format for commit messages.
+Bandada uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), which follow a standardised format for commit messages.
 To use this format, you can run the [command line utility](https://github.com/commitizen/cz-cli) by running:

 ```bash
 yarn commit